Fernando-A-Rocha/mta-add-models/docs/custom_editor/README.md

     * `[editor_main]`
     * `[editor_gui]`

 2. Drag & drop the `newmodels_editor` resource folder into your server's resources.
+This is a required toolkit.

 ## Usage